null2264/Ghostbox/README.md

 >
 > This workaround will lower your website's security against XSS attacks, I'm currently working on a proper fix [#8](https://github.com/null2264/Ghostbox/issues/8)

 This happened due to Akkoma's stricter CSP changes.
-To fix it you just need to set `style-src` value to `'self' 'unsafe-inline';`
+To workaround this you can set `style-src` value to `'self' 'unsafe-inline';`

 > **Note**
 >